 Metrics are a quantitative measure of the success of your experiment.
 They tell you whether the variations in an experiment are winning, losing, or inconclusive based on changes in visitor behavior in response to your experiment.

 Identifying the right metric is a huge factor in determining whether your experiment will have statistically significant results.
-See these support articles:
+See these support center help articles:

 - Choosing primary vs. secondary metrics